JuliaDiff/ChainRulesCore.jl/docs/src/rule_author/writing_good_rules.md

 Common cases for types that represent a [vector-space](https://en.wikipedia.org/wiki/Vector_space) (e.g. `Float64`, `Array{Float64}`) is that the natural tangent type is the same as the primal type.
 However, this is not always the case.
 For example for a [`PDiagMat`](https://github.com/JuliaStats/PDMats.jl) a natural tangent is `Diagonal` since there is no requirement that a positive definite diagonal matrix has a positive definite tangent.
-Another example is for a `DateTime`, any `Period` subtype, such as `Millisecond` or `Nanosecond` is a natural differential.
+Another example is for a `DateTime`, any `Period` subtype, such as `Millisecond` or `Nanosecond` is a natural tangent.
 There are often many different natural tangent types for a given primal type.
 However, they are generally closely related and duck-type the same.
 For example, for most `AbstractArray` subtypes, most other `AbstractArray`s (of right size and element type) can be considered as natural tangent types.

 Not all types have natural tangent types.
-For example there is no natural differential for a `Tuple`.
+For example there is no natural tangent for a `Tuple`.
 It is not a `Tuple` since that doesn't have any method for `+`.
 Similar is true for many `struct`s.
-For those cases there is only a structural differential.
+For those cases there is only a structural tangent.

 ### Structural tangents